parsadany/parsadany/README.md

 - 👋 Hi, I’m @parsadany
 - 👀 I’m interested in Logical Programming.
 Also I'm working on C family, Python, Elixir, Dart, JS, PHP and even HTML, CSS, Flutter, Kotlin, Django, phoenix and bash.
+- 🎓 Educated in Pure Mathematics and Computer Scinces.
-- 🌱 I’m currently learning Nothing actully!
+- 🌱 I’m currently learning nothing actully!
 - 💞️ I’m looking to collaborate on my repositories alright.
-- 📫 How to reach me send email to me at 'parsadany@gmail.com'.
+- 📫 How to reach me send me an email at 'parsadany@gmail.com'.

 <!---
 parsadany/parsadany is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.